Guitar Week Classes – July 23-29, 2023

 FLATPICKING & RHYTHM TRICKS (Danny Knicely)

 We’ll learn a few flatpicking tunes and work on the picking hand’s shuffle and ‘boom- ditty’ that drives the music rhythmically.
 Do you ever wear yourself out trying to keep up with the tempo of a fast tune?
 We’ll develop some tricks to increase our tempo and stamina.
 I will also share some of my favorite bass runs, fills and passing chords in the open keys for spicing up all of your favorite songs and tunes.
-This intermediate class is taught by ear and folks are welcome to bring small recording devices or take notes.
+This class is taught by ear and folks are welcome to bring small recording devices or take notes.

-CELTIC GUITAR (Tony McManus)
+INTRO TO CELTIC GUITAR (Tony McManus)

 THE GUITAR OF JONI MITCHELL (Tony McManus)

-This course grew out of a pre-Covid one-off informal class offered at lunchtime where I tried to cover in 1 ½ hours as much as I could about the guitar work of one of the most iconic musicians alive.
-If you are aching to play her part to Big Yellow Taxi or Hejira or…. we can cover that (requests can be handled).
+This course grew out of a pre- Covid, one-off, informal class offered at lunchtime where I tried to cover in 1 ½ hours as much as I could about the guitar work of one of the most iconic musicians alive.
+It has been a real pleasure to dig into music I truly love that’s a few time zones removed from my usual focus.
+If you are aching to play her part to “Big Yellow Taxi” or “Hejira” or… we can cover that (requests can be handled).
 If you want some insight into patterns in her approach that may be applicable to your own music we will cover that too.
 Her strumming patterns are unusual and are sometimes overlooked in the focus on her unique and inventive tunings.
-Her tunings range from the well-known (open C, D, G, etc.) to the exotic and beautiful.
+Her tunings range from the well known (open C, D, G, etc.) to the exotic and beautiful.
 The big takeaway is that simple, and often transposable, chord shapes can, with the use of altered tunings, generate rich and inspiring voicings.
 We’ll examine this idea and its applications in some detail!
-It was a good omen that on the day I travelled from Nova Scotia to Swannanoa to teach this course last year, Joni stunned the music world giving her first live concert in 22 years.
+The fact that on the day I travelled from Nova Scotia to Swannanoa to teach this course two years ago, Joni stunned the music world by giving her first live concert in 22 years, was a good omen.

 OTHER Events